wlonk/arcadia/arcadia.md

 Decide how to allocate 10 points among extra cards, higher token cap, and more relationship slots.

+Players' decks start with the cards 2, 3, 4, 5 in each suit, plus the ones they bought.

 The GM gets ready by paying attention, asking pointed questions, and thinking about the situation as a whole.
 They should write down notable NPCs on index cards, and assign a card from their deck to each.